Department of Philosophy

 473 American Political Philosophy (3).
 One course in philosophy other than PHIL 155 strongly recommended.
 Juniors and seniors only.
 The issue of unity and diversity in America is analyzed through the writings of Jefferson, the Federalists and Anti-Federalists, Calhoun, MacKinnon, DuBois, and Rawls.

 474 Foundations of Modern Political Philosophy (3).
 Prerequisite, PHIL 170.
-This course traces the emergence and development of central themes of modern political philosophy from the thirteenth through the seventeenth century.
+This course traces the emergence and development of central themes of modern political philosophy from the 13th through the 17th century.

 475 Philosophical Issues in Gender, Race, and Class (WMST 475) (3).
 Prerequisite, PHIL 275 or WMST 101.
 Examines in greater depth and complexity one or more of the issues addressed in PHIL 275, investigating issues of gender, race, and class within the dominant theories of philosophy.